-To use the effect, select the shadow, then call up the effect from the Effects menu.
-(If the Effects menu is missing from the Menu Bar, see Capítulo 18, Effects, for details on how to enable it.)
+To use the extension, select the shadow, then call up the effect from the Extensions menu.
 In the dialog that appears, set the Width to 5 and the Number of Steps to 11.
 This will produce a blur that is 5 pixels wide with 11 layered objects.
 The original shadow is still selected.
 It is no longer needed and can be deleted by using one of the keyboard shortcuts: Del or Ctrl+X.

 Select the new blurred shadow.
 Move the shadow to the back (End)).→ (

 One problem needs to be taken care of.
 The shadow leaks out from the bottom of the can in the front.
 Select the shadow and move it slightly up and to the left.
 You can do this either by dragging the shadow with the mouse or using the Arrow keys.
 Holding down the Alt key while using the Arrow keys will allow finer adjustments.